 Thanks to priority boarding, those of us in Business Class had time to settle in whilst the rest of the plane was being loaded.
-This also gave the cabin crew a generous window in which to start service.
+This also gave the cabin crew a chance to start service.

 Choice of welcome drink, presented on a tray.
 Juice and water were available, but I wanted that extra hint of luxury and picked up a glass of champagne.

 There was a pillow propped up on the seat ahead of boarding.
 The blanket was offered separately as part of the initial round of service.

 The cabin crew also went around offering hot towels and landing forms for Hong Kong.
 I accepted the former (ahh, refreshing!) but declined the latter, as I was merely transiting at HKG en route to ICN.

 I’d placed my jacket on the coat hook by my seat, and one of the cabin attendants offered to hang it in the closet for me.
 I was distracted at the time – probably examining the seat in forensic detail for this review, haha – and mumbled a gentle refusal.
 Had I accepted, she would have asked if I had any valuables to remove before carrying the jacket away (with my boarding pass tucked into a pocket to identify my seat).
 It would then have been returned to me shortly before landing.